awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.UI.md

 ### Importing a File List for the Tree Filter<a name="CHAP_SchemaConversionTool.UI.TreeFilters.ImportingFileList"></a>

 You can import a file that contains names or values that you want the tree filter to use\.
+In this file, the following convention is used:

-Object is type of object you want to find, Database is the name of database where this object exist, and Schema is the name of schema where this object exist, Name is the object name\.
++ `Object` is the type of object that you want to find\.

++ `Database` is the name of database where this object exists\.

++ `Schema` is the name of schema where this object exists\.

++ `Name` is the object name\.

 The file to import should have the following format:

-+ Object;Database;Schema;Name \- This is a mandatory format for the following SQL dialects: Microsoft SQL Server, Netezza, Microsoft SQL Server DW\.
++ `Object;Database;Schema;Name` – This format is mandatory for the Microsoft SQL Server, SQL Data Warehouse, and Netezza dialects of SQL\.

-+ Object;Schema;Name – Use this format for other SQL dialects\.
++ `Object;Schema;Name` – Use this format for other SQL dialects\.

-1. Choose the filter icon\.
+**To import a file list for the tree filter**

+1. Open an existing AWS SCT project, connect to the database you want to apply the tree filter to, and then choose the filter icon\.
 ![\[The filter icon for the schema tree\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/filter-source-tree.png)

-1. Select the Import File List tab\.
+1. Choose the **Import File List** tab\.

 1. Choose **Import File**\.

-1. Select a file to import and choose **Open**\.
+1. Choose a file to import, and then choose **Open**\.

-1. Choose **Apply** and then **Close**\.
+1. Choose **Apply**, and then choose **Close**\.

 ## Hiding Schemas in the AWS SCT Tree View<a name="CHAP_SchemaConversionTool.HidingSchemas"></a>

-In **Tree View Settings**, you can hide empty schemas, empty databases, system databases, and user defined databases and schemas\.
-You specify what schemas and databases you want to see in the AWS SCT tree view\.
+By using tree view settings, you specify what schemas and databases you want to see in the AWS SCT tree view\.
+You can hide empty schemas, empty databases, system databases, and user\-defined databases and schemas\.

 **To hide databases and schemas in tree view**

 1. Open an AWS SCT project\.

-1. Connect to the data store you want to show in tree view\.
+1. Connect to the data store that you want to show in tree view\.

-1. Select **Settings**, then **Global Settings**, then **Tree View**\.
+1. Choose **Settings**, **Global Settings**, **Tree View**\.
-![\[The tree view dialog box\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/treeview-hide.png)
+![\[The Tree View Settings section of the Global Settings dialog box\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/treeview-hide.png)

+1. In the **Tree View Settings** section, do the following:

-1. Choose the databases and schemas you want to hide\.
-Choose system databases or schemas to hide them\.
-Choose **Add** and type the name of user defined schemas or databases that you want to hide\.
+   + For **Hide System Databases/Schemas**, choose system databases and schemas by name to hide them\.

+   + For **Hide User Defined Databases/Schemas**, type the names of user\-defined schemas and databases that you want to hide, and then choose **Add**\.
 The names are case insensitive\.

-To reset the tree view to default settings, choose **Reset to Default**\.
+   + Choose **Reset to Default** to reset the tree view to default settings\.

 1. Choose **OK**\.